scriptPilot/app-framework/docs/application-style.md

 layout: 'default'    // 'default', 'white' or 'dark'
 ```

+If you want to change the theme during runtime, you need to use `ios-material` or `material-ios` as value in the configuration.
+With `ios-material`, the default theme will be ios, but you are able to change the theme to `material`, with `material-ios` in the configuration vice versa.

+You will reduce the build size if you configure either `ios` or `material`.

+Find more information about all theme color and layout options [here](http://framework7.io/docs/color-themes.html).

+## Runtime modification

-You can modify the application style in any Vue hook `created` or later:
+You can modify the style options during runtime in any Vue hook `created` or later:

 ```
 created: function () {